-- help make decisions based on research and analysis of data, not hypotheses;
+- helping in decision-making based on research and analysis of data;

-- specify the approach to the development process;
+- specification of the approach to the development process;

-- prevent expensive changes during the following stages of the software development life cycle;
+- prevention of the expensive changes during the following stages of the software development life cycle;

-- allow developers to create a great user experience.
+- allowing developers to create a great user experience.

 How to Understand You Need Discovery: Top Criteria

-b) Stakeholders.
-Anyone related to the project, including senior management and investors, should be involved in the discussion so their opinion and experience are also considered.
+Stakeholders.
+Attract people related to the project, including senior management and investors, to the discussion, so their opinion and experience are also considered.
 You should grow from the experience of others, and the discovery stage can help you in this.

-4. Time and cost estimation.
-All the research and analysis you’ve done above helps to finally calculate how much and how long the project will take.
-Possible cost reductions can be also suggested.
+- Time and cost estimation.
+All the research and analysis you’ve done above helps to finally calculate the cost of the discovery phase and estimate the project timeline.
+Possible budget-friendly decisions can also be suggested.

 Who Is Involved in the Project Discovery Team?

 - Product Owner.
-This is usually a project’s key stakeholder who has a vision of what has to be built.
+This is usually a project’s key stakeholder who has a vision of a product backlog.
 PO’s main task is to convey this vision to the team.

 - Project Managers.
-They’re, in the first place, in charge of flawless communication within the team and the clients.
-PMs also plan the scope of work, arrange calls, document all that’s discussed during meetings, all discovery phase steps, and track the progress.
+They build flawless communication between the team and the clients.
+PMs also plan the scope of work, arrange calls, document all discussed during meetings, and track the progress.
 PMs might have their project management discovery phase template to better keep track of the process.
 Their position title speaks for itself; they manage the project.

 - Business Analysts.
-They make sure the upcoming product fits the demand.
+They make sure that the product fits the market demand.
 To do that, they define the product’s aim, target audience, main features, etc. Then, with PO and PM, they prepare the requirements for project development.

 - UI/UX Designers.
-When the requirements are collected, designers create software prototypes in order to bring the product vision to life.
-Their primary goal is to build intuitive navigation with attractive and user-friendly design to ensure the greatest user experience.
+Designers create software prototypes when the requirements are collected to bring the product vision to life.
+At this step, they aim to build intuitive navigation with attractive and user-friendly design and demonstrate the product’s future design.

 - Software Developer.
-Finally, there’s a developer who analyses all the demands and offers potential tools and methods for building the software.
+Finally, a developer analyzes all the demands and offers potential tools and methods for building the software.
 They also participate in time and costs estimation.

-Tips on How to Make a Discovery Phase a Perfect Beginning of the Project
+How to Make a Discovery Phase a Perfect Beginning Of the Project?